aimee-mcneil-melville/ToDo-Full-Stack/README.md

   git checkout -b YOUR_NAME_YOUR_PAIRS_NAME
   ```

 4. Modify the file `two-truths.md` so that for each of you it contains your name, and three facts about you.
 One of these facts should be completely made up.
+You should remove the entries for Neil Armstrong and Buzz Aldrin.

 5. Stage and commit your file to the project with the following commands: